 The Ninth Circuit and California courts not only curtailed a core religious freedom for thousands of religious groups within their jurisdictions, but did so in a manner that unconstitutionally prefers some religious groups over others.
-By enshrining a "resemblance-to-Perich test," Biel, 926 F.3d at 1243 (Nelson, J., dissenting from denial of en banc rehearing), these courts have caused the ministerial exception to turn on how similar a religious organization's conception of a minister is to the Lutheran church's.
+By enshrining a "resemblance-to-Perich test," App.50a (Nelson, J., dissenting from denial of en banc rehearing), these courts have caused the ministerial exception to turn on how similar a religious organization's conception of a minister is to the Lutheran church's.

-This approach effectively sets single a denomination as the standard for what religious beliefs and practices are worthy of constitutional protection and gives a distinct advantage to faiths "within the Protestant Christian framework."
-Biel, 911 F.3d at 614 (Fisher, J. dissenting).
+This approach effectively sets single а denomination as the standard for what religious beliefs and practices are worthy of constitutional protection and gives a distinct advantage to faiths "within the Protestant Christian framework."
+App.23a (Fisher, J. dissenting).
 In contrast, the many denominations whose theology or internal structure are unlike the Lutheran faith will find it more difficult to invoke the ministerial exception.
 As Justices Alito and Kagan explained, our country's emphasis on religious freedom has produced a thriving diversity of faiths featuring "virtually every religion in the world," each with "different views on exactly what qualifies as an important religious position."
 Hosanna-Tabor, 565 U.S. at 198, 200 (Alito, J., concurring).
 Most faiths do not use the term "minister," many lack a concept of ordination (a lay person's formal elevation to the clergy), and some believe all or most of its members are ministers.
-Id.

-at 202.
-Thus, many religious groups carry out critical spiritual functions through individuals who could not satisfy the test now imposed by the Ninth Circuit and California Court of Appeal.
+Id. at 202.
+Thus, many religious groups out critical spiritual functions carry through individuals who could not satisfy the test now imposed by the Ninth Circuit and California Court of Appeal.